Broadway's Nick Cordero wakes up from coma after amputation

 "Nick is awake!
 He is extremely weak, so weak that he can't close his mouth," Kloots wrote on Instagram.
 "But he is following commands, which means mental status is coming back!
 This is a long road, a very long road.
 We are on our way to #CodeRocky."

-Cordero was first hospitalized on March 31 for what he believed was pneumonia.
-He later tested positive for COVID-19, the respiratory illness caused by the novel coronavirus, and was put into a medically induced coma to help his breathing.
+Cordero first went to the emergency room in late March for what he believed was pneumonia.
+He was hospitalized and later tested positive for COVID-19, the respiratory illness caused by the novel coronavirus, and was put into a medically induced coma to help his breathing.

 "He didn't have a fever.
-He didn't have a cough, he didn't have an appetite, he had a sense of smell, he had a sense of taste.
-So we really didn't think it was COVID, especially his no preexisting conditions," said Kloots.
+He didn't have a cough.
+He had a sense of smell, he had a sense of taste, so we really didn't think it was COVID, especially his no preexisting conditions," said Kloots.
 "Very shortly, after about only two days, he was on a ventilator and intubated."

 In late April, Cordero had his right leg amputated after blood thinners used to help with clotting caused blood pressure issues and internal bleeding, according to Kloots.
 Additionally, the actor's lungs were "severely damaged," she explained.

 "[His lungs] look almost like he's been a smoker for 50 years.
-They're that damaged," Kloots said.
+They're that damaged," Kloots said on Instagram at the time.
 "There are holes in his lungs where obviously you don't want holes to be."

 Kloots, Cordero and their 11-month-old son, Elvis, recently moved from New York City to Los Angeles so that Cordero could star in a West Coast production of "Rock Of Ages," which he also starred in on Broadway.
 Kloots said on April 30 that Cordero's hospitalization has been "very hard to deal with."